phillycommunitywireless/phillycommunitywireless/content/en/hq.md

 ---

-Philly Community Wireless’s headquarters is located at the [Norris Square Neighborhood Project](http://myneighborhoodproject.org/) (NSNP), at 2141 N Howard St. We are on the east side of Norris Square Park.
+Philly Community Wireless’s headquarters is located at the [Norris Square Neighborhood Project](http://myneighborhoodproject.org/) (NSNP), at 2141 N Howard St, Philadelphia, PA 19122.
+We are on the east side of Norris Square Park.

 If you are looking for information about where our free WiFi network is located, please visit [our live map](/networkmap).